 2. Weruva B.F.F.
 Picky Pooch Wet Food Variety Pack

-- Four distinct recipes
+- Four flavor options

 - No artificial additives